-Taurus Value: Be All-In
+Meeting our deadlines for rocks and other objectives Arriving 5 minutes early for meetings Receiving emails stating: "Thanks for the quick reply" Completing a landlord request sooner than expected or required Following up with people when required to get a task done Be All-in Two weeks in an all-inclusive can prove that!
 Most of the world goes through daily life going through the motions.
-Living for the weekend only to blink and its Sunday night... and repeat.
+Living for the weekend only to blink and its Sunday night...And repeat.
 If 1/3 of our lives are at work, then this is no way to live!
 Strangely, joy is also not found in an infinite state of repose and indulgence either.
-2 weeks in an all-inclusive can prove that!

 And so, if the answer to finding joy is neither in going through the motions, nor in pure leisure, than we are left with only one option: to jump with two feet; to be "All-In".
+Our whole self: